B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Overview/Installation.rst

 Installation through PyPi
 --------------------------

-1. **Install pip**: For Python 3.4 and up installed using Windows or macOS `pip` is installed as default.
+1. **Install pip**: For Python 3.4 and higher installed using Windows or macOS `pip` is installed as default.
 For Linux environments run:

     .. code-block:: bash

         #For Ubuntu and python3
-        sudo apt - get install python3 - pip
+        sudo apt-get install python3 - pip

         #For CentOS and python3
         sudo yum install python3 - pip